GSkrt/DDS8558/README.md

 Parralel:
 *[time, value, value, value,..]*

-The serial is more common way of storing time series even though it's a bit more difficult to transpose values directly in database tables.
+The serial format is more common way of storing time series even though it's a bit more difficult to transpose values directly in database tables.

 Serial:
 *[time, text_id, value]*